neatorobito/Salut/README.md

     });
 ```

 Only the host, which has the addresses of all devices may invoke the above method.
-This will be changed in a future release to allow other client devices to send data to all registered devices as well.
-Below are the current methods for clients.
+This may be changed in a future release to allow client devices to send data to all other client devices as well.
+As a current workaround, you could first send data to the host for approval and then inkvoke the above method.
+Below, however, are the current methods for clients.

 ```
     network.sendToDevice(deviceToSendTo, myData, new SalutCallback() {